Malayalam Movies Based on Books | Short Stories and Novels

 Lijo’s best work so far has been Ee Ma Yau which has won the Best Director and Best Actor (Chemban Vinod Jose) awards at the 49th International Film Festival of India.
 The movie has been an adaptation of the novel Chaavunilam by the scriptwriter for the movie P F Mathews in 1996.
 The movie evokes interpretations on different planes and carries the story between life and death so delicately.
 The film had Chemban Vinod and Vinayakan playing the pivotal roles.

 Chaavunilam touches upon the lives of the marginalised coastal community in Chellanam area and revolves around a funeral in a Latin Catholic household in the region.
 It explores the intricacies of a human mind and chronicles the event of a death in the most honest way possible.
-The novel paints a raw picture of the lives in the dark corners of Kochi which has not been touched upon by any writer before.
+The novel vividly depicts the unexplored, gritty lives in the obscure corners of Kochi, a subject untouched by previous writers.

 Najeeb, the central character of Benyamin’s 2008 novel has garnered much attention for over a decade now.
 A film adaptation of the novel, Prithviraj donning the role of Najeeb will hit the big screen in 2020.
 The film is directed by the much-acclaimed Blessy who astonished us with films like Kazhcha, Thanmathra, Bhramaram.
 The screenplay is also handled by Blessy.